norvig/paip-lisp/docs/chapter3.md

 Every symbol has a property list associated with it.
 That means we can associate a property/value pair directly with a symbol.
 Most programs use only a few different properties but have many instances of property/value pairs for each property.
-Thus, each symbol’s p-list will likely be short.
+Thus, each symbol's p-list will likely be short.
 In our example, we are only interested in one property: the state associated with each abbreviation.
 That means that the property lists will be very short indeed: one property for each abbreviation, instead of a list of 50 pairs in the association list implementation.